Masks in the Legislature not for all

 “I’m doing what I can to stay safe and protect the people around me, too,” he said.
 “I think a lot of this is making sure people know that you’re respecting them, as well, and ensuring that they feel like they can communicate with you and you’re not putting their safety and health at risk.”

-Sen. Mike Moser of Columbus, who spent five weeks in the hospital in May and June with COVID-19, rose this week on the floor to talk about the importance of wearing masks.
+Sen. Mike Moser of Columbus, who spent five weeks in a hospital in May and June with COVID-19, rose this week on the floor to talk about the importance of wearing masks.

 "It's critical at this time, I think," he said.
 "I'm wearing one.
 I hate it, it's hard for me to get my breath and you'll see me puffing when I walk around the floor sometimes here."

-Since he has had the illness, he said, the mask is symbolic for him because he believes he probably won't get it again.
+Since he has had the virus, he said, the mask is symbolic for him, because he believes he probably won't get it again.

 A lot would depend on whether the senator always wears a mask and didn't mix with others in the chamber, and whether contact tracing showed the person had come in contact with others.